KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the exception that occurs during validation of a data field when the System.ComponentModel.DataAnnotations.ValidationAttribute class is used.

-    throw [System.ComponentModel.DataAnnotations.ValidationException]::New("Represents the exception that occurs during validation of a data field when the System.ComponentModel.DataAnnotations.ValidationAttribute class is used.")
+    throw [System.ComponentModel.DataAnnotations.ValidationException]::New('Represents the exception that occurs during validation of a data field when the System.ComponentModel.DataAnnotations.ValidationAttribute class is used.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ComponentModel.DataAnnotations.ValidationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ComponentModel.DataAnnotations.ValidationException.aspx)